Mitch Hallahan: Hawthorn (2011–2014)

 Hallahan was selected to make his debut for Hawthorn against at the MCG on Easter Monday, 2014.
 He was named on the interchange bench.

 Gold Coast (2015–2017)

-On 16 October 2014, after struggling to break into the premier Hawthorn team during the regular season, Hallahan was traded to the Gold Coast Football Club.
+On 16 October 2014, after struggling to break into the premier Hawthorn team during the regular season, Hallahan was traded to the Gold Coast Suns.
 Hallahan was delisted by Gold Coast in September 2017.